helena-spawn/grass-demo/readme.md

     </html>

 ## The main class
-The <code>main.ts</code> is a typical typescript setup for a p5 sketch.
+The `main.ts` is a typical typescript setup for a p5 sketch.

     const sketch = (p5: P5) =>
     {